mirelois/projetoPOO/README.md

 * [Technologies](#technologies)

 ## General info
-This project simulates a system that monitors and records information about energy consumption of a group a houses.
+This project simulates a system that monitors and records information about energy consumption of a group of houses.

 ## Technologies
 Project is created with: